keptn/lifecycle-toolkit/CONTRIBUTING.md

 #### Markdownlint Configuration

-We are sticking to the defaults regarding configuration for `markdownlint`.
+We use the default configuration values for `markdownlint`.

 This means: